NetApp/recline/CONTRIBUTING.md

 ## Building the package

-If you are making and testing changes to cliche itself, the following commands will be useful to know.
+If you are making and testing changes to recline itself, the following commands will be useful to know.
 This repository makes use of [poetry](https://github.com/python-poetry/poetry) for configuring a virtual environment and so the commands below will reference it so that they are run inside of that environment.
 If you want more information